 Using Get-MgTeamChannel in Graph PowerShell

 This guide demonstrates how to use the Get-MgTeamChannel cmdlet in Microsoft Graph PowerShell to retrieve channels from Microsoft Teams.
-Learn how to list all channels, fetch details for specific channels, and export channel information with practical examples
+Learn how to list all channels, fetch details for specific channels, identify private channels, and export channel information with practical examples

-The Get-MgTeamChannel cmdlet in the Microsoft Graph PowerShell module is a powerful tool that allows administrators to retrieve detailed information about channels within a Microsoft Team.
+The Get-MgTeamChannel cmdlet in the Graph PowerShell allows administrators to retrieve detailed information about channels within a Microsoft Team.
 Whether you're looking to list all channels, get specific channel details, or filter channels based on certain criteria, this cmdlet provides the flexibility you need.

 Prerequisites